Duration of detention

 Croatian Law Centre Visit Website

-Article 54(9) LITP provides a maximum detention time limit of 3 months, which may be extended by another 3 months.
-Where detention is applied in a Dublin procedure, however, it cannot exceed 6 weeks from the establishment of the responsibility of another Member State of the European Economic Area.
-If an administrative dispute has been initiated, the time limit of 6 weeks shall be counted from the time the decision on dismissal becomes final.[1]
+Article 54(9) LITP provides a maximum detention time of three months, which may be extended by another three months.
+Where detention is applied in a Dublin procedure, however, it cannot exceed six weeks from the establishment of the responsibility of another Member State of the European Economic Area.
+If an administrative dispute has been initiated, the time limit of -six weeks shall be counted from the time the decision on dismissal becomes final.[1]

 [1] Article 54(10) LITP.